Compliance and Integrity

 Efforts to Ensure Compliance with Applicable Competition Laws

 We regard compliance with competition laws in applicable jurisdictions as an important issue for our corporate management, and we provide various manuals and hold regular seminars to ensure that all officers and employees are informed of, and comply with, applicable competition laws.
 In particular, with respect to the prevention of cartels, we established and enacted our Code of Conduct in Relation to the Prevention of Cartels as a sub-standard of the Business Conduct Guidelines for Employees and Officers of Mitsui & Co. in November 2018.
 By presenting a specific code of conduct in relation to the prevention of cartels, we have clarified our stance on ensuring compliance with applicable competition laws and raised awareness among all of our officers and employees of compliance requirements.
-We also work to ensure that compliance with applicable competition laws is achieved on a global group basis by each Mitsui & Co. group company by carrying out education and training on applicable competition laws while taking into account the characteristics of each respective region.
+In addition, in Japan we use checklists to alert our employees regarding compliance with the Subcontract Act, and we also work to ensure that compliance with applicable competition laws is achieved on a global group basis by each Mitsui & Co. group company by carrying out education and training on applicable competition laws while taking into account the characteristics of each respective region.

 Initiatives to Prevent Corruption